docknetwork/api-docs/source/index.html.md

 Code | Meaning
 --------- | -----------
 400 | Bad Request -- Your request was rejected (e.g., missing mandatory field).
-401 | Unauthorized -- You're missing or have an invalid API key in the header.
+401 | Unauthorized -- Do not own resource or have an invalid API key in the header.
-404 | Not Found -- The page that you're trying to open could not be found on the server.
+404 | Not Found -- The resource that you're trying to open could not be found on the server.
 429 | Too Many Requests -- You sent too many requests.
 Please try to reduce the number of requests.
 500 | Server Errors -- Something has gone wrong on the server.
-Please try to reload the page or clear both cookies and cache.
+Contact us if this keeps happening.

 # Terminology
 It is important to fully understand all the terminologies within Dock ecosystem.
 The following are common terminologies within our ecosystem: